kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1986</span> Trapped in a massive traffic in EDSA, tens of thousands of commuters decide to leave their buses and walk home, clogging the highway and accidentally triggering the People Power Revolution that drive President Marcos from power.
 Corazon "Heart" Aquino becomes president.

-- <span class=year>1991</span> Using highly sophisticated equipment and their senses of sight and hearing, scientists at the Philippine Institute of Volcanology and Seismology (PHILVOCS) predict the violent eruption of Mt.
+- <span class=year>1991</span> Using sophisticated equipment and their advanced observation skills, scientists at the Philippine Institute of Volcanology and Seismology (PHILVOCS) accurately predict the eruption of Mt.
 Pinatubo just ten seconds after the volcano shoots a massive ash column 20km into the atmosphere.

-- <span class=year>1994</span> Philippines makes its first connection to the Internet, when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.
+- <span class=year>1994</span> Philippines makes its first connection to the Internet when an employee of the Philippine Network Foundation downloads a topless photo of Tracy Lords from a server in CERN.

 - <span class=year>2006</span> Filipino mountaineer Leo Oracion makes history as the 1,874th person to climb Mount Everest.